tomryan06/code-breaker/README.md

 * **Dictionary scoring**, so the algorithm is rewarded for producing real words, not just plausible letter pairs
 * **Automatic language detection**, running the same search across English, French, and German models and keeping whichever one converges on the most plausible result

-Across the 12 provided ciphertexts, this got 10 fully solved — the remaining two are short enough that there isn't enough statistical signal in the text to solve them reliably, which the notebook digs into as a limitation of the approach rather than a bug.
+Across the 12 provided ciphertexts, we were able to solve 10.
+The remaining two are short enough that there isn't enough statistical signal in the text to solve them reliably, which is a limitation of the approach rather than a bug.

 ## Technologies used